Chattanooga, Tennessee: Outdoor sports

 Chattanooga has been a member of the League of American Bicyclists' Bronze level since October 2003, the only city in Tennessee to be a member of the organization before Knoxville and Nashville joined in 2010 and 2012, respectively.
 The city has a number of outdoor clubs: Scenic City Velo, SORBA-Chattanooga, the Wilderness Trail Running Association, and the Chattanooga Track Club.
 The city also funds Outdoor Chattanooga, an organization focused on promoting outdoor recreation.
 In September 2004, the city appointed its first-ever executive director of Outdoor Chattanooga to implement the organization's mission, which includes promoting bicycling for transportation, recreation, and active living.
 For paddlers, Chattanooga offers the Tennessee River Blueway, a 50 mi recreational section of the Tennessee River that flows through Chattanooga and the Tennessee River Gorge.
-The Tennessee Aquarium has a high speed catamaran, the River Gorge Explorer, to allow up to 70 people to explore the Tennessee River Gorge.
-The Explorer departs from the Chattanooga Pier.
 Since 2008, Chattanooga has hosted the Skyhoundz World Canine Disc Championship, the crowning event of the largest disc dog competition series in the world.